Design map-based visualizations

 There is still a lot to learn about differential privacy and its value for health GIS.
 This is an area for you to be aware of because you may already be consuming census data that's been shared using this method and because there may be tools that enable this technique in your own geospatial work.

-This tutorial on data de-identification for visualization and sharing provides a review of HIPAA, the U.S. law focused on protecting the privacy of personal health information.
+This tutorial on data de-identification for visualization and sharing provides a review of HIPAA, the United States law focused on protecting the privacy of personal health information.
 You learned several techniques that allow you to map and visualize the information safely.
 You also learned techniques that help you share the data, whether in a dynamic web map or as a dataset for others who may use your data for research or other purposes.
 You also learned about some advanced techniques that you may call on when you need more powerful options for retaining point-level data.

 One tutorial cannot cover every situation.
 In this tutorial, you learned how to think spatially about the problem and consider the advantages and drawbacks of various methods.
 No matter what techniques you use as you work with protected health information, think carefully and check with your internal organizational guidelines to stay aligned and stay safe.